furbski/gabefurber/content/post/AUD210/Week1reflection.md

 I think I typically have trouble with the consistency aspect of it.
 I don't know how best to overcome that.

+TODO:

+Analysis of a house subgenre -

+Your synth sounds